refinedev/refine/documentation/tutorial/next-steps/cli/react-router/index.md

 ## Using the `swizzle` Command

-The `swizzle` command can be used to export Refine components and providers on your project to customize them.
-It's a powerful command that can export a Refine component or a provider with a single command.
-By running the `swizzle` command, you will have the ability to customize the exported component or provider.
-You can also use the exported elements as a starting point to create your own components and providers.
+The `swizzle` command is a powerful tool that exports Refine components and providers for customization.
+Running it allows you to customize the exported component or provider, serving as a starting point for creating your own elements.

 :::note

-Please note that the `swizzle` command is a one-time operation and exporting the elements will detach them from the Refine's updates and you will be responsible for updating the exported elements if there are any breaking changes in the future.
-Refine won't be using the exported elements in the application automatically, you will need to import and use them manually.
+Please note that the `swizzle` command is a one-time operation; exporting the elements detaches them from Refine's updates, making you responsible for updating them if there are any breaking changes in the future.
+Refine won't automatically use the exported elements in the application; you'll need to import and use them manually.

 :::